kristianmandrup/cantango/wiki/feature_list.markdown

   * [[Devise integration]]
   * [[Rails 3 integration]]

-The following features are planned for the future:
+The following features are currently planned for the future:
-* ...
+* Role Filters
+* Domain differentiation on rules
+* Customize Ability#initialize process flow via registration of :before and :after hooks